 The third problem I think becomes a recurring theme amongst highly database oriented systems is that system logic creeps its way into the database itself.
 For example, maybe your system uses stored procedures or triggers to run queries when you save an entity to update other things.
 In some cases, this is harmless certainly, but in many cases you are updating data summaries and other things throughout the database, which is to say you are doing business logic in the database.

 So, I ask you, how do you unit test a database trigger or stored procedure?
 Also, why would you want part of your business logic in a database?
 Now your DBA if you have one owns part of the codebase, but without the accountability of things like source control and code review.
 Those stored procedures and triggers could change any time and you wouldn’t know until something broke.
-If you rely on them too much you might end up doing ridiculous things like Etsy’s
+If you rely on them too much you might end up doing ridiculous things like Etsy’s insane stored procedure router.

 Note that Etsy has ended up rewriting their system to rely less on stored procedures and is using an ORM.
 At least their logic should stay in code hopefully.